emlaver/bahir/sql-cloudant/README.md

 path| | Cloudant: as database name if database is not present schemaSampleSize|-1| the sample size used to discover the schema for this temp table. -1 scans all documents selector|all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents when the `cloudant.endpoint` option is set to `_changes`.
-Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. storageLevel|MEMORY_ONLY| the storage level for persisting Spark RDDs during load when `cloudant.endpoint` is set to `_changes`.
-See [RDD Persistence section](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) in Spark's Progamming Guide for all available storage level options. view| | Cloudant view w/o the database name. only used for load.
+Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. view| | Cloudant view w/o the database name. only used for load.

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compount field.
 An example of loading data from a view: